Basilica of Regina Pacis: History

 After the blessing of the cornerstone of the church in 1949, Cioffi had asked the people to donate their own personal jewelry in order to give thanks for the successful conclusion of the war by the creation of two gold crowns to honor further the planned image of the church's patroness and her son.
 The parishioners and other faithful began to donate wedding rings and other types of jewelry to the project.
 The collected valuables were entrusted to the firm of DeNatale Brothers in Manhattan so that the crowns and stars could be made, a process which took three years.
 The image was honored on May 24, 1952, by the addition of two diamond-studded crowns attached to it, which had been personally blessed by Pope Pius XII in Rome when they were presented to him in a special audience by Cioffi and the jeweler, Mr. DeNatale.

 The Miracle

 Just eight days after the coronation of the image, the crowns were found to have been stolen.
 People flocked to the church to pray for their safe return.
 The number of visitors was estimated at the time to have reached some 12,000 people.
 The crowns were returned a week later through the postal system.
 The people of the parish have always held this to have been a miracle.
 The jewels were allegedly returned at the behest of local organized crime figure Joseph Profaci.

+The crowns were stolen again on January 10, 1973.
+They were recovered 12 days later from a locker in the East Side Airlines Terminal after the Federal Bureau of Investigation received a tip from a phone call.